Employment Non-Compete Agreements: Are They Binding?

 So, what are employers to do?
 The obvious answer is to consult with knowledgeable and experienced Chicago Business Lawyers who can help set up an enforceable restrictive covenant.

-George Bellas is the senior partner in Bellas & Wachowski, a Park Ridge law firm.
+George Bellas is the senior partner in Bellas & Wachowski Attorneys at Law, a Park Ridge law firm.
 He is recognized as an Illinois Super Lawyer in the field of business litigation and has been identified as one of the top 100 trial lawyers in Illinois.
 The firm (www.bellas-wachowski.com) serves as trusted advisors to their Chicagoland area business clients.